by John Bandler

 Creating and updating internal organizational rules is an important task and it should be done well.

-I have read many terrible internal rules in my time, writing that is difficult to read and understand, and subject to debate about what it means.
-This means that even management is confused about what it means, and line-level employees are even more confused.
+I have read many organizational internal rules throughout the years, sometimes with writing that is difficult to read and understand, and subject to debate about what it means.
+This means that even management is confused about what it means, and lower-level employees are even more confused.

 Good internal rules are clear and readable.
 They align with external rules without incorporating or creating indecipherable legalese.
 They clearly communicate what is expected.
 They are the right length and level of detail.

 Good internal rules also evaluate whether there is helpful external guidance.
 External guidance is a guide, not a rule that must be followed.

 Rules are all around us and come from many sources.
 Some are important for legal compliance purposes, others for our personal conduct, and we can evaluate the rule (and what the rule should be) and proper enforcement of those rules.

 This short article is not tailored to your circumstances and is not legal or consulting advice.

 If your organization needs help with improving its internal documentation and compliance with laws and regulations, including regarding cybersecurity and protecting from cybercrime, let me know.

 - Introduction to Law (Outline)

 - Bandlers Three Platforms to Connect